paulin-crtn/wordy-angular/README.md

 ## About

 Learn new words quickly and in a fun way by taking the quiz.
-Over 700 words.
-French only.
+Over 700 words (french only).

 ![Screenshot](/screenshot-1.png)
 ![Screenshot](/screenshot-2.png)